-A well-woman visit is provided by your insurance for you to understand your own personal health risks and how to readily avoid them.
-This is done through screenings and education.
+A well-woman visit is designed for you to understand your own personal health risks and learn what steps you can take to avoid or reduce them.
+It’s focused on discussion, screenings and education.

 - Contraceptive counseling